jonp92/Milliner_Docker/README.md

 ```shell
 docker run -d -p 3030:3030 --name Milliner jpressler/milliner:latest
 ```

+The default login is admin@milliner.login and password is milliner.

+Please add a new user in the Milliner Users section and delete this default user as it is a security risk.

 In order to keep your database between updates, it is best to specify a Bind or Volume for you data directory.
 Here is an example using a Bind.
 NOTE it is extremely important if using a Bind to specify the -u parameter with the same user that owns the rights to the files/folders that are bound to Docker.
 Otherwise the container will fail to start with file permission issues pertaining to PostgresSQL.